 Increase the number of decimal points in Vo2Max

-If you are also annoyed by a flatline in your Vo2Max, there is something that you can do about it.
+We’re not sure whether this update does fix the problem.
+If not and you are also annoyed by a flatline in your Vo2Max, there is something that you can do about it.
 Instead of watching a static score for months on end, increase the number of decimal points in the calculation.

 This is most easily done by using the popular, free, online runners platform called Runalize.
 It can be set up to sync with your Garmin account.